BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 your chance of recovering that secret, but the more likely someone else steals it.

-Shamir's Secret Sharing resolves that issue by letting you shard a secret, distribute the shares created, and then reconstruct your secret from some fraction (a "threshold") of those shares.
-It's common to create shares with a 2-of-3 threshold (there are three shares, but you can reconstruct from any two) or a 3-of-5 threshold (there are five shares, you can reconstruct from any three).
+Shamir's Secret Sharing resolves this issue by letting you shard a secret, distribute the shares created, and then reconstruct your secret from some fraction (a "threshold") of those shares.
+It's common to create shares with a 2-of-3 threshold (there are three shares, but you can reconstruct from any two) or a 3-of-5 threshold (there are five shares, but you can reconstruct from any three).

 [SSKR](https://developer.blockchaincommons.com/sskr/) is Blockchain
 Commons' expansion of Shamir's Secret Sharing, which is built into